 Childcare & Dependent Care

 At the U-M, we recognize that affordable, quality childcare is a must for working parents.
-We are proud to offer five different childcare centers, as well as sick-child services.
-The U-M also: offers significant paid leaves for birth mothers and other new parents; offers leaves of absence for childcare; excludes time from the tenure clock for dependent care; and adheres to the Family Medical Leave Act.
+We are proud to offer three different childcare centers, as well as sick-child services.
+U-M also: offers significant paid leaves for parents who gave birth and other new parents; offers leaves of absence for childcare; excludes time from the tenure clock for dependent care; and adheres to the Family Medical Leave Act.

 The numbers in parentheses provide direct links to the applicable policy in the Standard Practice Guide (SPG).